HOGENT-Web/csharp/chapters/07/slides/presentation.md

 ```
 > Read more about automatic validation in ASP.NET <a href="https://docs.fluentvalidation.net/en/latest/aspnet.html" target="_blank">here</a>.

 > Note: Manual validation might be better in some cases.
+But as a tip, never use async functions in validators together with automatic validation.

 ---
 ### Input validation